-Peter and the Starcatchers is a fun book.
+This is a fun book and is the first book in the Peter and the Starcatchers series.
 I think I’ve mentioned before that I really adore re-tellings of classic or widely-known stories.
 I think Beauty (Robin McKinley) is excellent, and I love Ella Enchanted (Gail Carson Levine).
 There’s just something so thrilling about watching the pieces fit together when you already know what the end result is.
-This book fits right into that category.
+Peter and the Starcatcher book fits right into that category.
 It’s the story of how Peter Pan became, well, Peter Pan.

 Peter is an orphan and, along with four or five other boys, is being sent from England on a ship called “The Never Land” to some unknown destination.
 On the ship, he meets a girl named Molly, who is accompanied by her governess and who’s father is on a different ship, the best ship in the Royal Navy, named “The Wasp.”
 Peter and his friends are stuck in a disgusting little cabin with hardly any food (the food they do get is crawling with bugs).
 One night, while foraging for food, Peter finds a cabin with a sleeping guard in front of it.
 Inside the room is a trunk and above the trunk is a floating rat.